Care & Maintenance

-Due to the nature of steel, all Indian Fire Bowls will incur a natural oxidation - this is all part of the bowls character.
+Due to the nature of steel, all Indian Fire Bowls will incur natural oxidation - this is all part of the character of the bowl.
 You can periodically use wire wool on the stand and bowl to remove any loose rust.

 To use as a fire bowl:

 Make a pyramid using paper, placing kindling or firelighters at the centre.

 Light kindling or fire lighter and gradually add larger pieces of wood to increase the flames and keep it burning.

 To use as a barbeque: